 Warning – If you are looking to make a quick buck without working hard, you may be disappointed, and this article isn’t for you.
 For others, who value hard work, keep reading.

-I started working on Freelancer in November 2013 and have earned around $66,000 (INR 41 lakhs) through the website in 23 months.
-I could have earned even more if I had sufficient bandwidth to manage all the incoming projects.
+I started working on Freelancer in November 2013 and earned around $1,10,000 (INR 70.40 lakhs) through the website in 23 months.
+I could have earned more if I had sufficient bandwidth to manage all the incoming projects.
 My income increased consistently from $23 in December 2013 to around $5000 in September 2014.
+In the second of year of operation it went to around $9,000 per month as well.

 This blog is an account of my journey from being a freelancer to an employer.
-Freelancer has already published a case study on my freelancing career.
+Freelancer.com has already published a case study (and a Press Release in leading Australian newspapers on my freelancing career.
 You can read this here.

 Started by Accident